wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ### Create Docker Image

 Build a Docker image by using the below Docker command with different build profiles.
-You can choose to build with the following build profiles including `development` and `deployment`.
+You can choose to build with the following build profiles, including `development` and `deployment`.

 ```Docker
 docker image build --build-arg build_profile_name=<deployment-profile> -t <imagename:version> <project_location>